-3. It is supposed that if we could place ourselves at a distance beyond the most remote star in this immense cluster, and take an edgewise view of it as a whole, it would appear much as here repSHAPE OF OUR CLUSTER.

-resented-the division in the line of the Milky Way being again shown on the left.]
-801. Where are the Nebulæ supposed to be situated?
+3. It is supposed that if we could place ourselves at a distance beyond the most remote star in this immense cluster, and take an edgewise view of it as a whole, it would appear much as here represented-the division in the line of the Milky Way being again shown on the left.]
+EQ1.
+Where are the Nebulæ supposed to be situated?